 Dedicated to Protecting Your Parental Rights

 Any divorce is challenging, but when children are involved, the process can become even more complicated.
 At DeTommaso Law Group, we work hard to help parents achieve the right custody arrangement for their situation.
 Our Somerset County child custody attorneys are committed to doing whatever it takes to protect our clients’ rights as parents and for their family.

-Schedule a free consultation with one of our experienced divorce lawyers - call (908) 274-3028 now.
-We serve clients in Morris County, Middlesex County, Hunterdon County, Union County, and throughout the State of New Jersey.
+Schedule a consultation with one of our experienced child custody lawyers in Somerset County.
+Call (908) 274-3028 now.
+We serve clients in Morris County, Middlesex County, Hunterdon County, Union County, and throughout the state of New Jersey.

 Protecting Father’s Rights in Somerset County

 Parents enjoy a special relationship with their children.
 The bond that a dad shares with his child is just as important as the intimate relationship the child has with his or her mother.
 In order to serve the best interests of the child, New Jersey has laws that protect the child’s relationship with his or her father.

 If you are the legal father of your child, you have the same parental rights as the child’s mother.
 There is no preference shown to mothers and both parents are given equal consideration.
 Sometimes the courts may determine that the father can provide a more stable living environment than the mother.
 Mothers tend to receive full custody as it is often easier for mothers to make a case to the courts that having full custody is in the child's best interests.

 The court will make its decision about child custody by considering: